 - Click Add in the properties dialog box.
 The selected users or group dialog box appears.

-- Ensure that the computer on which you created the group is selected in look in list.
+- Ensure that the computer on which you created the group is selected in the look-in list.

-- Select the user account that to be added to the group in the Name box.
+- Select the user account that is to be added to the group in the Name box.

 - Click Add.

 Create two local groups You and Me.
 Add members to both groups.